 So we’re going to go over a few tips and tricks to help keep your body happy during your adventures.
 By the end of the post, we think you’ll agree that travel health is not just possible and worth it, but actually a way better path to experiencing all the goodness #RVlife has to offer!

 Maintaining a Healthy Diet on the Road

 No matter what ails you (or someday might), a healthy diet is high on the list of preventions and medicines.
-What we put into our bodies effects every single aspect of our health, from our circulatory system all the way down to our state of mind.
+What we put into our bodies affects our health, from our circulatory system all the way down to our state of mind.

-But healthy food habits can be difficult to keep up with when your road trip takes you into the heart of, say, the Donut Trail.
+But healthy food habits can be difficult to keep up with when you’re traveling to new destinations with lots of tasty restaurants.
 And even if you’re not headed to any kind of foodie paradise, it’s often simply easier to grab not-so-healthy gas station snacks when you’re in the middle of a lengthy drive.

 But no matter where you are, your food should be as good for your body as it is pleasurable.
 Food is literally what fuels us and keeps our bodies going — and your body does a lot of pretty awesome stuff, right?
 It deserves the best nutrition available!